A Garage Dayz Nite

-A Garage Dayz Nite, is the debut E.P. from Beatallica.
+A Garage Dayz Nite is the debut EP from Beatallica.
 It contains seven tracks, made from combinations of Beatles and Metallica songs.
-The cover is a parody of The Beatles' second UK album With The Beatles, while the crude handwriting is a reference to that used in Metallica's The $5.98 E.P. - Garage Days Re-Revisited.
+The cover is a parody of The Beatles' second UK album, With the Beatles, while the crude handwriting is a reference to that used in Metallica's The $5.98 E.P. – Garage Days Re-Revisited.

 "Sgt.
-Hetfield's Motorbreath Pub Band", "A Garage Dayz Nite", "For Horsemen" and "...And Justice for All My Loving" were re-recorded for the band's first full-length album Sgt.
+Hetfield's Motorbreath Pub Band", "A Garage Dayz Nite", "For Horsemen" and "...And Justice for All My Loving" were re-recorded for the band's first full-length album, Sgt.
 Hetfield's Motorbreath Pub Band.
-"The Thing That Should Not Let It Be" and "Everybody's Got a Ticket to Ride Except for Me and My Lightning" were re-recorded for their second album Masterful Mystery Tour.
+"The Thing That Should Not Let It Be" and "Everybody's Got a Ticket to Ride Except for Me and My Lightning" were re-recorded for their second album, Masterful Mystery Tour.